 Each of you needs to feel like you have a voice and that your unique perspective and concerns matter to the other person.
 Seek to have a team approach so that everyone wins and benefits from the decisions that you make.

 It helps to be friendly, polite, and direct about what you want.
 Hints and assumptions tend to result in misunderstandings and hurt feelings.
+Manipulation, passive-aggression, or forcing our way won't strengthen our marriage or family.
 Using hurtful words or raising voices only damages the relationship and everyone loses.

-Consider addressing your desires and concerns in very concise, simple ways like:
+Consider addressing your desires and concerns in direct, healthy ways like:

 - I don’t want that house plan.

 - Universal design is very important to me.